RobotecAI/o3de-genai-gems/docs/newVendor.md

 AZ::Outcome<void, AZStd::string> SetModelParameter(const AZ::Name& parameterName, const AZStd::string& parameterValue);
 ```
 The `AIContent` and `AIMessage` form a complete message for the model.
 It consists of a role and a list of messages sent by that role.
 The roles represent the user, assistant, and system messages.
 Each message should be used to create a full request that is accepted by the model.
-The message type is `AZStd::any`.
+The message type is `AZStd::any`, so any data format can be supported in the future.
 A visitor pattern should be used for processing the messages.
 Each message should be converted into a string and added to the request.
 The `PrepareRequest` function creates that request.
 The `ExtractResult` function extracts the response from the model and returns it as an `AIMessage`.